Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 The Library Hotel in Tokyo, Japan

-The property, known as Tokyo’s “library hotel,” boasts over 1,500 books that have been thoughtfully curated throughout the lobby and on every floor.
+We would later learn that the hotel, known as Tokyo’s “library hotel,” houses over 1,500 books curated in partnership with Ginza Tsutaya Books, with themes ranging from Japanese culture and history to architecture, art, and travel.
 The feel of the hotel almost instantly invites guests to slow down and interact with it before or after sightseeing.

 As we looked around in awe of the bookshelves that lined the walls, and the decor that perfectly balanced both modern and traditional elements, we felt at ease.